EduMinsky/spatial-intersection-checks/README.md

 In many GIS workflows, analysts perform most of the analysis in Python and then export the results to desktop GIS software (such as QGIS or ArcGIS) for visual inspection.
 To provide a faster and more lightweight alternative, I incorporated an interactive exploration function using folium.
 While this tool does not replace full-featured GIS software, it serves as an efficient sanity check, allowing users to visually validate spatial intersections directly within a Python environment.

+`API Design and Internal Interfaces`

+During the development of this project, I gained a deeper understanding of internal API design.

 ---
 ### How can it be improved:
 - Extend the algorithm to support additional vector geometries (e.g. `LineString` and `Point`), adapting the validation logic to different dimensional intersections.